-In February 2021, Winter Storm Uri was a major winter and ice storm that had widespread impacts across the U.S., Northern Mexico and parts of Canada.
-In July 2021, the European Floods resulted from a series of storms that occurred in several European countries, resulting in widespread flooding in regions of Germany and other neighbouring countries.
-These events were followed by Hurricane Ida, which made landfall on 29 August 2021, in the U.S. state of Louisiana and continued its path across the U.S. mainland into the north-eastern region, causing significant property and flooding damage.
+In the prior year, the Group was impacted by winter storm Uri, the European floods and hurricane Ida.
 Our net losses in relation to these combined natural catastrophe events, excluding the impacts of reinstatement premiums, were \$213.3 million.
 Large risk losses for the year amounted to \$68.8 million, and were principally related to the unrest in South Africa in July 2021.